 In observance of tradition, all participants in the Commencement Ceremony will wear full academic regalia, consisting of a traditional gown and mortarboard (cap) with tassel.
-Caps and gowns are available from the Penn State New Kensington Bookstore.
-They currently have a bulk available for purchase in a variety of sizes.
-If you should need special sizing, please contact the bookstore in advance.
+Caps and gowns must be ordered from the Penn State New Kensington Bookstore.
 You can contact the Bookstore at 724-334-6170.
-The Bookstore will hold your items for you, and you will be able to pay upon pick up.

 Wear the tassel of the cap forward and to the right until you are signaled at the ceremony to shift it to the left when the degrees are conferred.
 Business or business casual attire is recommended.